AdobeDocs/cc-everywhere/src/pages/guides/tutorials/getting-started.md

 ![](./images/gettingstarted_app.png)

 It is just a simple web page with one button: click it, and the Adobe Express logo will whirl its rainbow gradient to signal that the magic is about to happen.
+And then, voilà!

 ![](./images/gettingstarted_integration.png)

 The full Adobe Express application has been integrated!
-Your users can now create new documents directly from this page and download them locally!
+Your users can now create new documents directly from this page and download them locally

 <!-- Info Alert -->
 <InlineAlert variant="info" slots="text1, text2" />